davepinch/pinchy.cc/collections/_astronomy/constellations/antlia/wikimedia/Antlia_IAU.svg.md

   - Vela_IAU.svg
 constellation:
   - Antlia
+date: 2023-06-26
 license: "Creative Commons Attribution 3.0 Unported"
 permalink: /wikimedia/:title/
+picture: /assets/wikimedia-constellations/Antlia_IAU.svg"
 tags:
   - Antlia
   - Star Chart
   - SVG
 ---
-Shows the precise boundaries of this small southern constellation.
+> Shows the precise boundaries of this small southern constellation.
 Asterism (joined dots) as in all groups is arbitrary in form, for an air pump, here "joins" a faintish, large open triangle only: E to W: Iota; Alpha (by faint Delta); Epsilon.